-Ongoing skilled home nursing care is not considered medically necessary for members who are on continuous or bolus naso-gastric (NG) or gastrostomy tube (GT) feeds and do not have other skilled needs.
-Home nursing care may be considered medically necessary for these members only as a transition from an inpatient setting to the home.
+Ongoing skilled home nursing care is not considered medically necessary for members who are on continuous or bolus nasogastric (NG) or gastrostomy tube (GT) feedings and do not have other skilled needs.
+Intermittent home nursing care may be considered medically necessary for these members as a transition from an inpatient setting to the home.

 Note: Aetna Case Managers should gather the input from the hospital staff, nursing agency, and primary and/or specialist physicians when deciding upon the medically necessary number of hours of skilled nursing care.
 Case managers should consider the number of skilled needs the member has and how stable the member is.
 Other considerations include the caregiver's abilities, and the nature of the member's illness.
 The goal should be to make the family as independent as possible and to wean nursing care away as the member's medical condition improves.
 Expectations about regression of nursing hours and eventual termination of these services should be conveyed to the member or family prior to the initiation of home services.